 After Chefchaouen, Marrakech was my second favorite city to visit during our week in Morocco.
 With it being such a conservative country, I felt more at home since it had such a “busy city” atmosphere.
 I even wore shorts!
 There was so much to do in the city center and I wanted to experience it all.
-If you’re ever planning a trip to Morocco, here’s a quick travel guide to visiting Marrakech in 2 days.
+If you’re ever planning a trip to Morocco, here’s a quick travel guide of what to do in Marrakech in 2 days.

 Marrakech (also known as Marrakesh) was founded in 1062 and is the fourth largest city in Morocco.
 The red walls of the city, built by Ali ibn Yusuf in 1122–1123, have given the city the nickname of the “Red City”.

-Our trip with Gate 1 included a 1/2 day guided tour with free time in the afternoon and evenings.
+Our trip with Gate 1 included a half day guided tour with free time in the afternoon and evenings.
 As great as the educational aspect of guided tours are, I love exploring different areas of the city on my own.
-Here are the various activities we did two days in Marrakech.
+Here are the various activities that can be done for two days in Marrakech.

 - Visit Bahia Palace – Built in the late 19th century, for the grand-vizir of the sultan, Bahia Palace is a palace that was intended to capture the essence of the Islamic and Moroccan style.